top of page

 Location: New York Historical Society, New York, NY

-Cost: The program is free to participate, with a $700 stipend awarded upon completion.
+Cost: The program is free to participate in, with a $700 stipend awarded upon completion.

 Application Deadline: Summer internship applications open in early February, while academic year internship applications open in early June.

-Dates: The internship is offered twice a year: during the academic year (October 23 – June 11) and in the summer (early July to mid-August).
+Dates: Academic year (October 23 – June 11) and summer (early July to mid-August).

 Eligibility: High school students entering grades 10–12 who live and attend school in the New York City metro area, including NYC’s five boroughs, and parts of New York State, Connecticut, and New Jersey.